-Here are some excerpts from the book reviews on the various Amazon websites (both first and second edition):
+Here are some excerpts from the book reviews on the various Amazon websites (they refer to the first and second editions):

 A very good presentation, anticipating possible questions and providing precise and concise answers.
 Excellent coverage of the necessary background.
 Amazon Customer, June 21, 2017.